Get outside to study nature and search for the first signs of the coming winter with this fun outdoor learning activity for kids!

 Nature Walk Scavenger Hunt for Winter

-Invite children to go on a nature walk scavenger hunt this winter.
-As the winter solstice approaches, the signs that winter is here start to show up all around us.
-I’m sure you are beginning to see many of the signs that the winter is near or has arrived than I have listed above.
-So tell me… what “signs of winter” have you noticed?
+As the winter solstice approaches, signs of winter begin to appear around us.
+I’m sure you are starting to see familiar signs on the list above.
+So tell me — what “signs of winter” have you noticed?

 This post is a part of the Get Outside and Connect Series.
-For more information click on the link.
+For more information, click on the link.
 You may also enjoy this list of outdoor learning activities for kids.

 Learn more about Rhythms of Play HERE!

-Seasonal Scavenger Hunt Ideas for Kids
+Seasonal Scavenger Hunt Ideas for Kids:

 - Signs of Spring Scavenger Hunt